 It's important to be aware of bicycles and pedestrians when you're on the road.
 See the video below for tips on bike and pedestrian safety.

 The Department of For-Hire Vehicles (DFHV) requires a zero-tolerance policy for refusal of service based on the pickup or drop-off location of the passenger.
 Passengers may register a complaint or concern with the DFHV using this form.

-- A clear photo of your Washington D.C., Virginia, or Maryland insurance*
+A clear photo of your Washington D.C., Virginia, or Maryland driver's license*

-*If you were already required to upload these documents when you became a driver, and they were issued in Washington D.C., Virginia, or Maryland, you do not need to resubmit them.
+*If you were already required to upload these documents when you became a driver, you do not need to resubmit them.

 Moving from Washington D.C. to a different state?
 Find your new market here to see what steps you’ll need to take.